 Bristol was very forward-thinking.
-It embraced the pathology network idea and understood how a LIMS could be used to support communication and standardization between sites.
-I think the implementation took a little bit longer than expected, because Clinisys didn’t have the WinPath Enterprise master-build that it does now, and the system was built by trust staff.
+It embraced the pathology network idea and understood how a LIMS could be used to support communication and standardisation between sites.
+I think the implementation took a little bit longer than expected, because CliniSys didn’t have the WinPath Enterprise master-build that it does now, and the system was built by trust staff.

-Having said that, Clinisys really understood how all the different systems in a big go-live are connected.
-They knew all the other suppliers, like the analyzer companies, and if there was a problem with an interface or some of the workflow, they could take on that lead contractor role and sort it out.
+Having said that, CliniSys really understood how all the different systems in a big go-live are connected.
+They knew all the other suppliers, like the analyser companies, and if there was a problem with an interface or some of the workflow, they could take on that lead contractor role and sort it out.

 Also, for 16-years I’d done 24/7/365, on-call support on my own.
 I think I provided a decent service, looking after WinPath Enterprise, ICE and other systems.
 The scale of the job was huge, and it was a big responsibility.